 It is the perfect crunch and freshness for this rich meal.

 To serve 10, you may want to double this recipe.
 You will probably have leftovers, but it’s really great the next day with a little ham!

 Asparagus just screams SPRING and is the perfect veggie to add to your Easter table.
-It is abundant and inexpensive in the grocery stores right now.
+It is abundant and inexpensive in the grocery stores right around Easter time.

 My recipe for Oven Roasted Asparagus leaves the spears a perfect crisp-tender.
 Sprinkle it with a little Parmesan cheese and salt or zest some lemon over the top for a bright and delicious side dish.

 To serve 10, I would recommend you make two bunches of fresh asparagus.